Ballistyxx/blimp-utils/README.md

-# Home

-**blimp-utils** is a Python library for a custom embedded flight controller board.
+**blimp-utils** is a Python library designed specifically for the custom embedded flight controller board for the Falcon Flight project.
 The board includes an accelerometer, gyroscope, magnetometer, and motor drivers for up to 4 brushed DC motors.
 This library is designed for production use, fully documented using Sphinx, and built with modularity and extensibility in mind.

 ## Features